Inflect logo

 Natural Disaster Risk

-Utica has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04 as of September 2025.
-The area's inland location shields it from the most severe coastal threats, making it a secure site for critical infrastructure.
-The primary environmental risks to consider are ice storms, riverine flooding, heat waves, hail, and drought.
+Utica has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04 out of 100 as of September 2025.
+This makes it an ideal location for critical infrastructure requiring maximum uptime and protection from environmental threats.
+Key risks are primarily limited to manageable weather-related events.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business